-PIRATES KILL A NIGERIAN NAVAL OFFICER IN BAYELSA STATE
+PIRATES KILLED A NIGERIAN NAVAL OFFICER IN BAYELSA STATE.
+Today the situation is not much improved

 |Pirates captured by USCG , U.S. Coast Guard photo by LCDR Tyson Weiner by|